 Maybe you sense that something is not right at work.
 Maybe you saw something or heard about an act that may violate our Code, our policies or the law.
-If so, you have a responsibility to share your concerns by reporting right away - even if you are not sure that a Code violation has occurred.
+If so, share your concerns by reporting right away - even if you are not sure that a Code violation has occurred.